Minnesota police promise not to detain, pepper-spray journalists covering protests | Law-Order

 The events led several media organizations to ask Minnesota Governor Tim Walz to intervene.
 "I convened a meeting today with media and law enforcement to determine a better path forward to protect the journalists covering civil unrest," Walz said on Twitter.

-Police impeded the work of journalists even after a U.S. District Court judge on Friday issued a temporary restraining order that forbade them from arresting, threatening to arrest, or using physical force against journalists.
+It was not clear which agency's officer pepper-sprayed photographers, but spokesmen for the Minnesota State Patrol and the Hennepin County Sheriff's Office said it was not one of theirs.
 "Following feedback from media, and in light of a recent temporary restraining order (TRO) filed in federal court, MSP will not photograph journalists or their credentials," the Minnesota State Patrol statement said.

 "In addition, MSP will no longer include messaging at the scene advising media where they can go to safely cover events.
 While journalists have been detained and released during enforcement actions after providing credentials, no journalists have been arrested," the statement said.
 It also said journalists would be exempt from general dispersal orders issued to demonstrators, and that state police were banned from using chemical spray against the press.